 What is the purpose of a Home Visit?

-The purpose of a home visit is to assess the risk, safety and well- being of the child as well as address concerns and needs of the child and/or caregivers, determine appropriateness of the placement and provide the caregivers with the progress of the case.
+The purpose of a home visit is to assess the safety and well- being of the child, as well as, address concerns and needs of the child and/or caregivers, determine appropriateness of the placement, and provide support to the caregivers and inform the progress of the case.

 When must a Home Visit be done?

-· Initial face-to face (FTF) contact with the child and caregiver is to occur within 2 working days after the case is accepted for services at the child’s current place of residence.
+· Initial face-to face (FTF) contact with the child and caregiver is to occur within two working days after the case is accepted for services at the child’s current place of residence.

-· When a child is in Shelter status (The legal status that begins when the child is taken into protective custody of the department and ceases when the court: grants custody to a parent and/or after a child is adjudicated) FTF contact shall occur every seven days.
+· When a child is in Shelter Status FTF contact shall occur every seven days.
+(Shelter Status=legal status that begins when the child is taken into protective custody of the department and ceases when the court: grants custody to a parent and/or after disposition of the petition for dependency.)

-· Once the child has been Adjudicated Dependant (after Disposition) by the Court FTF contact is required with each child a minimum of once every 25 days and in each calendar month at the child’s current place of residence.
+· Once the child has been Adjudicated Dependant (after Disposition) by the Court, FTF contact is required with each child a minimum of once every twenty five days in the child’s current residence.
 FTF contacts must occur more frequently when the child’s situation dictates more frequent contact as assessed by the case manager and the case manager supervisor.

-· At least once every three months the case manager will make an unannounced visit to the child’s current place of residence.
+· At least once every three months the case manager will make an unannounced visit to the child’s current residence.

-· Once a child in run away status returns, a FTF home visit must take place with the child within 24 hours of notification to assess the safety and well being and determine the reason for the run.
+· Once a child in run away status returns, a FTF home visit should take place immediately in order to assess the child’s mental/physical state and gain insight into the reason he/she ran away.

 Expectations/Guidelines of a Home Visit: